 9. Test Your Luck at Mystic Lake

-Every friend group has a lucky charm — so make sure to bring it to Mystic Lake, Minnesota’s largest resort casino near Shakopee on the southwestern edge of the Twin Cities.
-Newly renovated, the hotel/casino includes The Spa at Mystic Lake, several restaurants, one of the largest gaming floors east of Las Vegas, and upcoming shows like Jewel’s Handmade Holiday Tour, Cirque Dreams Holidaze, comedian Dane Cook and The Price Is Right Live.
+Every friend group has a lucky charm — so make sure to bring yours to Mystic Lake, Minnesota’s largest resort casino near Shakopee on the southwestern edge of the Twin Cities.
+Newly renovated, the hotel/casino includes The Spa at Mystic Lake, several restaurants, one of the largest gaming floors east of Las Vegas, and upcoming shows like Donny and Marie Holiday Tour, The Tenors “Home for the Holidays: Christmas Classics & the Hits, and The Price Is Right Live.
 Roll the dice, seek the jackpot and play!

 Musicals and tribute concerts aren’t the only forms of entertainment available for your girls’ night out this winter.
-Prepare for some serious power ballads, special effects and creative costuming with world tours from P!nk and Katy Perry at Saint Paul’s Xcel Energy Center in Saint Paul, Eric Church and Elton John at Target Center, plus Kacey Musgraves at First Avenue in Minneapolis.
+Prepare to be on your feet for your favorite superstars like Kelly Clarkson and Blake Shelton at Xcel Energy Center in Saint Paul, Eric Church and Elton John at Target Center, plus Kacey Musgraves at First Avenue in Minneapolis.